gaehlerm/SoftwareEngineering/README.md

 # 31. Design Patterns

-Design patterns [Design Patterns, Elements of Reusable Object-Oriented Software] are a specific interplay of classes, methods and inheritance that allows for some unexpected properties of the resulting object.
-There are about two dozen of commonly accepted different design patterns around and numerous books explaining them.
+Design patterns [Design Patterns, Elements of Reusable Object-Oriented Software] refer to a specific arrangement of classes, methods, and inheritance that give rise to unique properties in the resulting object.
+There are about two dozen commonly recognized design patterns and numerous books explaining them.
 I have neither the space nor the knowledge to write about all of them.
-I just added this chapter because I think it's important that you heard of design patterns.
+I just added this chapter because I think it's important that you learn about design patterns.

 ## Factory

-I'll show the so called factory pattern as an example that you get an idea what design patterns are all about.
+I'll show the so-called factory pattern as an example to give you an idea of what design patterns are all about.
 It's a very simple pattern.
-Chances are, that you already implemented a factory before even if you didn't know about this pattern.
+Chances are that you have already implemented a factory before, even if you were not aware of this pattern.

-A factory is an object In Python implementing a factory is particularly easy due to the duck typing.
-In strongly types languages like C++, you would have to use a base class and pointers to implement the `vehicles`.
+A factory is an object.
+In Python, implementing a factory is particularly easy due to duck typing.
+In strongly typed languages like C++, you would have to use a base class and pointers to implement the `vehicles`.

 ```py
 class Car: